-I have read this agreement, understand it, and have asked any clarifying questions necessary.
-Based on this, I agree to maintain confidentiality and understand the consequences of not doing so.
+5 l it, and have asked any clarifying quest

+agree to maintain confidentiality and u nderstand the consequences of not doin ig so.

 Signature: Printed Name: Date:

 MATERIAL SUPPORT OF ACA: TIME, TREASURE, AND TALENT

 ACA provides an outstanding educational offering unprecedented in the public arena, "in the tradition of the finest private schools" but free of tuition.
 ACA is a state-funded public school, but the state funding formula does not provide sufficient dollars to offer this program to ACA students.
 Consequently, ACA must regularly seek outside charitable funding from individuals, foundations, and support to develop and maintain the high level program as well as capital improvement projects.